“Pitbulls” Are the Most Popular Breed in the U.S.

-Pitbull-type dogs are by far the most popular "strong breed" dogs in the U.S. - more popular than German Shepherds, Boxers, Rottweilers, Doberman Pinschers, Great Danes, Huskies, Mastiffs, and many other strong breeds.
-While some claim that pitbull-type dogs only represent around 6% of the dog population in the U.S., in reality pitbull-type dogs (and the many pitbull-type mixes) are the 3rd most popular dog type adopted from shelters and the 5th most popular dog type registered by veterinarians.
-In fact, we estimate that pitbull-type dogs and their many mixes account for 20% of dogs in the U.S. overall.
-While the American Pit Bull Terrier (APBT) is a distinct breed, the broader label of "pitbull" is not a breed but instead a generic term used to loosely describe a type (or category) of dog based only on its physical appearance resembling any medium-sized dog with physical characteristics from any of the numerous "bully-type" (or bulldog-type) breeds.
-Therefore, our 20% pitbull-type population estimate includes the 4+ unique breeds commonly assigned to the broad "pitbull-type" category, a large number and variety of pitbull-type mixes, and other breeds and mixes that can get labeled as "pitbull-type" dogs due to their appearance - we conservatively estimate that they represent at least 20% of the total dog population in the U.S. given the DNA and veterinary data below.
+Dogs labeled as "pitbulls" are the most popular identified breed in the U.S. - more popular than Labrador Retrievers, Golden Retrievers, German Shepherds, Boxers, Huskies, Rottweilers, and many others.
+In fact, they are the #1 most common breed found in DNA tested dogs; moreover, a recent analysis of over 200K veterinary and pet expert interactions found that pitbull-type dogs are the most popular breed type in the U.S. overall.
+While the American Pit Bull Terrier (APBT) is a distinct breed, the broader label of "pitbull" is not a breed but instead a generic term used to loosely describe a type (or category) of dog based only on its appearance resembling any medium-sized dog with physical characteristics from any of the numerous "bully-type" (or bulldog-type) breeds.
+Accordingly, as the term "pitbull" used in breed population data includes the 4+ unique breeds commonly included in the modern pitbull-type category, a large number and variety of pitbull-type mixes, and other breeds and mixes that can be labeled as "pitbulls" due to their appearance - we conservatively estimate that they represent at least 20% of the total dog population in the U.S. given the DNA and veterinary data below.